Introduction¶

 On top of the metadata schema, LaminDB is a Python API that models datasets as artifacts, abstracts over storage & database access, data transformations, and (biological) ontologies.

-Note that the datasets schema (e.g., .parquet
+Note that the schemas of datasets (e.g., .parquet

-arrays) is modeled through the Feature
+arrays, etc.) are modeled through the Feature

 bionty: Registries for basic biological entities, coupled to public ontologies.